Staying at Wat Pah Nanachat

 - Wat Suan Mokkh (Chaiya, Surat Thani 84110).
 (Meditation retreats are every first 10 days of the month, please arrive early on the last day of the previous month.
 No need to reserve or write in advance.)
 The meditation teaching is in the style of Ajahn Buddhadasa.
 Retreats last 10 days. www.suanmokkh-idh.org

 - Wat Khao Tham (Ko Pha-Ngan, Surat Thani 84280).
 Former teachers: Steve and Rosemary Weismann.
 10-day retreats for beginners.
 Retreats begin mid-month, usually around the 13th or 14th of each month. www.kowtahm.com

 - Thailand Vipassana Centres offering 10 day retreats using the meditation technique of S. N. Goenka. www.dhamma.org

 At present, there is no permanent nun's community at Wat Pah Nanachat.
 Women interested in a monastic commitment are invited to contact our affiliated nun's community at:

 If you would like to visit and stay at Wat Pah Nanachat, please write a letter (suggesting possible dates) to:

-By train: three fast trains per day depart from Bangkok central railway station (Hualamphong) to Warin Chamrab (5 km south of Ubon Rachathani).
+By train: there are various trains per day that depart from Bangkok central railway station (Hualamphong) to Ubon-Warin Chamrab (5 km south of Ubon Rachathani, close to Wat Pah Nanachat).
 There are also several night trains.